Material Flow Analysis

 While the UK’s TMR is low compared to many other nations, it should be noted that more than half of the TMR is accounted for by hidden flows.
 The Direct Material Inputs (DMI) is less than half the total.
 Such a situation indicates an opportunity for an even greater increase in the efficient use of resources.

 TMR is divided into domestic and foreign sources.
 For the UK, domestic resource extraction accounted for 67% of TMR, indicating a high reliance on non-renewable resources made up primarily of fossil fuels and minerals.
 However, foreign resource requirements are becoming a larger part of TMR and are creating a physical imbalance when hidden flows are considered.
-MFA TMR by sector UK.JPG The UK is increasingly relying on materials from trading partners, and shifting the burden of ecological degradation to those partners.
+The UK is increasingly relying on materials from trading partners, and shifting the burden of ecological degradation to those partners.
 However, the UK’s performance in this respect is somewhat better than the EU overall, and considerably better than that of the US.

 TMR can also be analyzed by sector.
 The largest contributors in the UK are mining and the manufacture of metals.
 Despite the relatively low TMR, the study reports the need for more recycling, reducing of fossil fuel use in transportation, industry and households, and the dematerialization of the construction industry.